-#2 Updated by Médéric RIBREUX over 4 years ago
+#2 Updated by Médéric RIBREUX almost 5 years ago

 the first time you make a connection to an Oracle database (and each time you click on the "connect" button), QGIS tries to list all the tables that are stored in the database.
 This scan can take a great amount of time depending on what options you have selected in the connection dialog box:

 - "Only look in metadata table": QGIS will only scan the tables that are listed in USER_SDO_GEOM_METADATA or ALL_SDO_GEOM_METADATA (Oracle metadata views).

 - "Only look for user's table": QGIS will only scan tables that belong to user schema.